How To (and How Not To) Onboard Employees

 This data inputs trigger automatic notifications to IT and facilities for equipment setup, HR for paperwork and training setup, and whatever else you’d like to include in the process.
 A service catalog item can be very long and complex, which it might need to be for a successful onboarding process.
 Best of all, there’s accountability every step of the way.
 You’ll know exactly who you’re waiting on for that Microsoft Office license if you’re getting close to the deadline.

-For the visual learners, here are a few pieces of an example onboarding request setup through the Samanage service catalog.
-The mandatory fields will require the requester (most likely the hiring manager) to fill in data for those fields.
+For example, during an onboarding request setup through a service catalog, the mandatory fields will require the requester (most likely the hiring manager) to fill in data for those fields.
 They’re mandatory because important steps of the onboarding process depend on that information.
-As you can see, you can account for almost any possible need for a new hire through this “variables” section.
+You can account for almost any possible need for a new hire through a “variables” section.
 This can include dropdown menus for types of laptops or picklists for multiple cloud applications.
 Of course, this data will depend on the type of organization, and some organizations might even construct different onboarding processes for different departments.
 But, the point remains, you can account for every little detail by collecting all of the mandatory information up front.

 A little bit of implementation time up front can make a world of difference in the onboarding process.
 Take some time to set up a customized, automated process to create full accountability and visibility into the start of a new hire’s tenure.
 It could make the difference between the 31% of employees who quit in the first six months and a company culture of low-turnover, satisfied and productive employees.